 - 'hip_runtime_api.h': defines all the HIP runtime APIs (e.g., 'hipMalloc') and the types required to call them.
 A source file that is only calling HIP APIs but neither defines nor launches any kernels can include 'hip_runtime_api.h'. 'hip_runtime_api.h' uses no custom hc language features and can be compiled using a standard C++ compiler. - 'hip_runtime.h': included in 'hip_runtime_api.h'.
-It additionally provides the types and defines required to create and launch kernels. 'hip_runtime.h' does use custom hc language features, but they are guarded by 'ifdef' checks.
-It can be compiled using a standard C++ compiler but will expose a subset of the available functions.
+It additionally provides the types and defines required to create and launch kernels.
+It can be compiled using a standard C++ compiler, but will expose a subset of the available functions.